-There are two types of pillowcase, the Oxford and the Housewife.
-The Oxford has a fabric border around the edge, usually ranging from 5cm to 10 cm.
+Oxford v Housewife pillowcases, the differences: The Oxford pillowcase has a fabric border around the edge, usually ranging from 5cm to 10 cm.
 The Housewife has no border, just a plain sewn edge.

 The Oxford and the Housewife pillowcases have the same internal dimensions although the Oxford may look bigger.
-Both designs come in a wide range of pillow sizes including standard (50cm x 75cm), King size (50cm x 90cm) and square (typically 50cm x 75cm).
+Both designs come in a wide range of pillow case sizes including standard pillowcase size (50cm x 75cm), king pillowcase size (50cm x 90cm) and square pillow case size (typically 50cm x 75cm).

 A continental pillowcase is a square pillowcase, usually 65cm x 65cm, which can come in both Housewife or Oxford design.
 Continental pillows are usually used either as back pillows set against the headboard or as decorative pillows to dress a bed.

 You may occasionally hear the term 'terse pillowcase'.
 This is simply a pillowcase without a border; essentially the same as a Housewife pillowcase.

 Bag style pillowcases tend to be popular in the mass market hospitality sector as they enable housekeepers to change bedding more rapidly.
 This can amount to big time savings for large hotels.
 Less important for domestic houses!
 They are essentially a Housewife pillowcase with a simple opening.